 The Service Layer Security provisioning (security pre-provisioning or security bootstrapping) and Security Association Establishment procedures specified in the present document can take place independently (and generally consecutively) from any required Network Service Layer connectivity establishment procedures.

 Finally, the security provisioning and security association establishment requirements imposed by M2M Application Service Providers have to be accounted for.
 At the service layer level, the security association establishment results in a TLS or DTLS session which protects messages being exchanged between adjacent AE/CSE, i.e. hop-by-hop.
-AEs that need to preserve the privacy of their information exchange from untrusted intermediate nodes can be provisioned to support a direct security association between them.
-Such security associations enable to encrypt the content of resources exchanged between AEs through the service layer.6.1.2 High level sequence of events
+AEs that need to preserve the privacy of their information exchange from untrusted intermediate associations enable to encrypt the content of resources exchanged between AEs through the service layer.
+In some scenarios (see clause 8.2.1), security association establishment between adjacent AE/CSE requires separate TLS or DTLS sessions for each transmission direction, i.e. a pair of security associations.nodes can be provisioned to support a direct security association between them.
+Such security

+Direct security association" in 6.1.1 Interactions between layers is detailed in section 8.5 End-to-End Security of Data (ESData)

+6.1.2 High level sequence of events

 6.1.2.1 Enrolment phase